eiriniOG/seedtag-codetest/README.md

    model v3 could be undertrained or overfitted to the train-test samples.
 Model versions v1 and v2 had lower accuracy
     but responded better to the out-of-sample test images.
-All three versions of the model can be found in `/assets` folder.
+All three versions of the model can be found in `/results` folder.
+After these initial tries, I finally trained a v4 model with 100 epochs and 50 substeps to see if I could lower the overfitting, and it turned out better.
+A v5 model was also trained with 50 epochs and 50 substeps and similar results were obtained with a little less of accuracy over val
+    dataset.
+Both models succeeded in 11/13 test pictures.
+You can see a summary of results in `/results
+    /results.pdf`.
+I would probably go for v4 version as final candidate.

  ## Conclusions and improvements